 There are currently five major ways to download and install Windows 11.
 The best way is to wait to get it free via Windows Update on your PC.
 With the second way, you can force your PC to download it via the Installation Assistant.
 The third way involves using Windows Insider Program.
 These three ways involve no loss of files or data.

-You also can try the media creation tool as the fourth way to get Windows 11, or try using a Windows 11 ISO file and manually clean install the OS on your PC as the fifth way.
-These two methods involve a clean install, so you'll end up losing files.
-They're the last resort.
+You also can try the media creation tool as the fourth way to get Windows 11, or try using a

 Just keep in mind that to get Windows 11, you'll need to meet the system requirements.
 If you don't, there are ways you can tweak your installation to get it working, but doing so can mean your PC won't get updates from Microsoft.
-We advise checking the PC Health Check app to confirm your system works with Windows 11 before proceeding.
+We advise checking the PC Health Check app to confirm your system works with

 The simplest way to get Windows 11 is via Windows Update.
 You'll know that it's ready for your PC because you'll see messaging for it in Windows Update.
 Follow these instructions to proceed with the installation.
 You won't lose any data or files on your PC with this option.